 How much can I borrow

-New rules introduced to the mortgage lending market have altered the way in which lenders review mortgage applications.
+New rules introduced to the mortgage lending market have altered how lenders review mortgage applications.

-The focus of lenders application process will be affordability.
-The requirements for a mortgage application will vary from lender to lender; however, they will typically require information regarding:
+The focus of lenders' application process will be affordability.
+The requirements for a mortgage application will vary from lender to lender; however, they will typically require information regarding the following:

 - Your employment